Required of all international students

 While we are always happy to help, there are no tax professionals on staff in the Office of International Programs.
 If you have questions regarding your taxes, we highly recommend that you speak with a certified public accountant or tax preparer (example: H&R Block).
 International students should not use TurboTax to prepare their taxes as this program is for United States residents only.

-U.S. employment: If you were employed in the U.S. at any point during the previous tax year (example: Jan.
+If you were employed in the U.S. at any point during the previous tax year (example: Jan.
 1 through Dec.
 31, 2020), you also must file tax return Form 1040-NR by the filing deadline.
+View the Form 1040-NR Instructions to ensure your tax return is completed correctly.

 Frequently Asked Questions: Form 8843